BC Fishing License Guide 2026: Freshwater, Tidal Waters, and Salmon Stamps

 It is important to note that First Nations members in British Columbia possess constitutional rights to fish for food, social, and ceremonial (FSC) purposes.
 Indigenous fishers are not required to hold a standard recreational fishing license when fishing under FSC guidelines within their traditional territories.
 Non-indigenous anglers must always respect First Nations reserve lands, traditional boundaries, and co-managed river platforms.

-Do tourists/non-residents need a fishing license in BC?
+Do tourists need a fishing license in BC?

-What do I do if I lose my printed license?
+What should I do if I lose my BC fishing license?

 Conclusion